ymilkessa/ops0/README.md

 These are violations that can be detected locally.
 Here are some examples:

 - Client app uses the "UNTRACKED" mode to play monetized content.
 - Client app provides an invalid signature `y` or `z`.
+These can be detected using the `Verify` function.
-- The app provides the LRM with the id (`a`), title, and signatures for another content other than the one being played.
+- The app provides the LRM with the id (`a`) of another content other than the one being played.
+This can be detected by comparing the `computed_hash` with the value for `a` provided by the app.

-Once a hosting server receives records indicating such violations, it can run an investigation to confirm whether or not the app behaves illegally because some records could be fabricated.
+Once a hosting server receives records indicating such violations, it can run an investigation to confirm whether or not the app does behaves illegally at any detectable frequency.

 ### Tier 2 violations